 If the $10,000 you have in your money market account is your only savings, you don’t want to tie it all up for the next five years.
 Set aside the portion that’s not your emergency savings.
 Use that to open one long-term CD or several certificates to create a CD ladder if you think rates will continue to rise in the coming years and you don’t want to miss out.

 Just remember, longer-term CDs pay higher rates.
-You could earn twice as much (or more) per year on a 5-year CD than you can on a 1-year CD.
+You could earn twice as much (or more) per year on a five-year CD than you can on a one-year CD.